woutdenolf/spectrocrunch/README.rst

 Linux:   |Travis Status|
 Windows: |Appveyor Status|

-Guidelines for contributors and project managers can be found [here](guides/README.rst)
+Guidelines for contributors and project managers can be found :ref:`dev-guide`

 Use without installation
 ------------------------